lmdbjava/native/README.md

 LMDB library version, as expressed by `lmdb.h` `MDB_VERSION_*` definitions.
 The qualifier resets to `1` on a new major, minor or patch release.

+### Repository

+LmdbJava shades inside its JAR all of the system libraries produced by this project.
+As such, end users typically have no need to refer to any artifacts produced by this project.

+Should you require native build artifacts produced by this project (eg you are developing some new Java library etc), these are always available from the [JCenter](https://bintray.com/bintray/jcenter) repository.
+We synchronise a subset of the artifacts to Maven Central, but JCentre is the primary repository.

 ### Support

 Please [open a GitHub issue](https://github.com/lmdbjava/native/issues) if you